-Hold space for spontaneous tenant use
+Method 17 Hold space for spontaneous tenant use

-- 66 Tenants agree with agencies having space but NOT to locking us out of the common spaces - not allowing spontaneity. - 66 We need space for small and quiet activities, even something as simple as sharing a puzzle. ?? - 66 Want spontaneity to be an option not have to fill out forms.
+- 66 Tenants agree with agencies having space but NOT to locking us out of the common spaces - not allowing spontaneity. ?? - We need space for small and quiet activities, even something as simple as sharing a puzzle. - 66 Want spontaneity to be an option not have to fill out forms.
 We need clear parameters on things like the use of space, a clear calendar, etc. We want clarity on security policies as well. - 66 There is way too much 'weight' on the legal and risk management end.
-We are made to feel like liabilities. - 66 Need to streamline this process so that folks don't have to wait months and navigate all these restrictions; need to make the process effective. - 66 I've been to over 200 meetings.
+We are made to feel like liabilities.99 - 66 Need to streamline this process so that folks don't have to wait months and navigate all these restrictions; need to make the process effective.?? - I've been to over 200 meetings.
 The biggest obstacle I encountered was rooms being locked even though I had permission to go to the buildings.

 - 66 As seniors our schedules are different.
 Rooms have to be open and available.
 Some seniors sleep in the afternoon.
-Late at night they may want to get together, play chess...? - independence that seniors feel when they are able to run tenant-led programs.
+Late at night they may want to get together, play chess . . . ?? - 66 We can't lose focus on the pride and independence that seniors feel when they are able to run tenant-led programs.
 The hoops and the barriers that tenants need to jump through is tremendous.
-We want programs geared to us. - 66 Tenants should not have to apply and wait for three weeks to run a small tenant program in their space. - 66 I wanted a St. Pat's Day event.
+We want programs geared to us. - General Strain Content of the second strain strain strain of the second strain stra - 66 I wanted a St. Pat's Day event.
 I went to the maintenance guy.
 Instead of paperwork, he just let the maintenance people know and he marked it on the calendar.
 This is the sort of system that works for tenants.

-Method 18Actively promote inclusion
+Method 18 Actively promote inclusion

-- 66 We need to ensure translation supports are available so that tenant leaders can communicate with all the tenants in their community about meetings, events, etc. >>> - 66 There is already discrimination through exclusion, particularly through agencies limiting service delivery. - 66 In all buildings you will have people who don't believe in inclusion and may even be racist how will we manage this?
-One idea is an ongoing seminar series in each building on topics like inclusion and CABR [Confronting Anti-Black Racism] and bullying, presented in more informative rather than directive way to create discussion almost like book club.
-33
+- 66 We need to ensure translation supports are available so that tenant leaders can communicate with all the tenants in their community about meetings, events, etc. ?? - 66 Power struggles and bullying are happening.
+Training on how to support tenants with these kinds of actions would be good.?? - 66 There is already discrimination through exclusion, particularly through agencies limiting service delivery. - In all buildings you will have people who don't believe in inclusion and may even be racist - how will we manage this?
+One idea is an ongoing seminar series in each building on topics like inclusion and CABR [Confronting Anti-Black Racism] and bullying, presented in more informative rather than directive way to create discussion - almost like book club. ??

-Use multiple ways to bridge language and cultural divides
+Method 19 Use multiple ways to bridge language and cultural divides

 - 66 I led a meditation class the other day.
-I spoke English and my co-facilitator also spoke Russian; she interpreted for me. - 66 QR codes can enable tenants to obtain more information via their smart phone and can translate the information into their own language. - 66 One frustrating thing is that it seems very hard to get anything translated and up onto the bulletin boards.
+I spoke English and my co-facilitator also spoke Russian; she interpreted for me. - GR codes can enable tenants to obtain more information via their smart phone and can translate the information into their own language. - 66 One frustrating thing is that it seems very hard to get anything translated and up onto the bulletin boards.
 Even the SSC is having trouble with translation.